raylsnetwork/Enygma/enygma_payments/README.md

 ```

 #### Privacy Node - Sending a TX
 To send a transaction, the privacy node needs to be in sync with the latest block on the blockchain.
 The purpose for this is twofold: first, the privacy node needs to create a nullifier and random factors for that specific block; and second, the privacy node needs to know what is the latest shielded balance it has in order to be able to spend it.
 Therefore, the first step to send a transaction is to obtain the latest block.
 From the latest block number, the privacy node can derive the ephemeral symmetric key used to encrypt additional/associated data in this block, can calculate the corresponding random factors to be used in the transaction, and the nullifier for this block.
-The privacy node calculates a set of '$$k$$' (i.e., anonymity set) Pedersen commitments using the corresponding random factors and the amount to be sent to each party.
+The privacy node calculates a set of $$k$$ (i.e., anonymity set) Pedersen commitments using the corresponding random factors and the amount to be sent to each party.

 ```mermaid